 You live here, you love it, why not take inspiration from our great city when deciding what to name your kids?
 The options seem limitless, with history-makers, magnates, and iconic figures from every era and discipline, all hailing from, or making their mark on the Big Apple.
-We rounded up some of the usual suspects and classics, and also looked for some fresh kids’ that pay tribute to NYC.
+We rounded up some of the usual suspects and classics, and also looked for some fresh kids’ names that pay tribute to NYC.
 Read on for our favorite New York City-inspired baby names, and start planning!

 Sure, it’s a lot to live up to, what with the god of the sun thing and all—but aim high and pay tribute to this legendary Harlem theater at the same time.